lorenzoli/docker-pdi-ce/README.md

 ```

 # Usage
-Before run transformation/job you have need to create them with PDI-UI or PDI-xml syntax.
+Before run transformation/job you have need to create them with PDI-UI or PDI-xml syntax.<br>
 After that the best usage method is the following:
 1. create jobs or transformations folder
 2. create .kjb or .ktr on this folders